 Training in Cardiovascular Technology

 Cardiovascular perfusionists are considered allied health professionals.
-They’re primarily employed by hospitals as part of a open-heart surgical team and can also be hired by some cardiologists in private practice.
+They’re primarily employed by hospitals as part of an open-heart surgical team and can also be hired by some cardiologists in private practice.
 Perfusionists in the United States are certified by the American Board of Cardiovascular Perfusion.
-To be certified, you have be employed, participate in at least 50 procedures and pass a board-certified exam.
+To be certified, you have been employed, participate in at least 50 procedures and pass a board-certified exam.